oinam/oinam.art/about.md

 permalink: /about/
 ---

-A work-in-progress to create artistic redentions of life, fun, family, and friends in their everyday life.
+A work-in-progress to create artistic renditions of life, fun, family, and friends in their everyday life.